Harvard-ATG/huit-ondemand-user-docs/docs/spack-shared-software.md

 The Code Server app runs using a Spack package, so the shared `spack` command is available by default in the terminal inside the VS Code interface.

+## Spack Environments

+Once the `spack` command is available, you can load software.
+The preferred way to do that in our setup is with a Spack environment.
+Spack environments are a way of bundling up different software together into a single, easy to load bundle.
+Spack environments also provide consistency; a Spack environment will consistently load the same set of software, even if new variants of the software are added to the Spack installation.
+If you've requested software that is installed via Spack, it's likely that an environment was prepared for you by HUIT Academic Technology staff.

+To load an environment, you can use the `spack env activate` command, followed by the name of the environment.
+Spack also provides the `spacktivate` command, which works the same way.
+So if you have an environment called "testEnv", you can load it with either `spack env activate testEnv` or `spacktivate testEnv`, whichever is easier for you to remember.

 ## Load packages with `spack`

-With the `spack` command enabled, you can now load packages that have been installed to the shared location.
+If you want to load individual packages in an interactive session, you can use the `spack load` command.
+This lets you specify packages to load by name, version, and even compiler, if there are different variants on the system.

 You can list all of the packages available with `spack find`:

 ```bash
 $ spack find